 1-2 liters young Nettle plants.

 1/4 teaspoon yeast

-Rinse nettles and cook them soft in a small amount of water.
+Rinse the nettles and cook them soft in a small amount of water.
 Mash them.
-Put nettle, its water, lemon pieced and sweets into container and add the rest of the water as warm.
-(You may use the yellow part of the peel, too, but not the white) Mix.
+Put nettle, its water, lemon pieces (you may use the yellow part of the peel, too, but not the white) and sugar into container and add the rest of the warm water .
+Mix.
 Let cool into hand-warm and add yeast into the top.
 Close the container (no water lock is needed) and let it stay in warm place for over 1-2 nights.
 Put the mead into bottles and keep cold for a while before serving.

-This soup my mother cooked every summer when I was a child.
-I use to serve cooked eggs with this; the taste of this soup is much like spinach soup.
-Yes, You need a tiny bit of sugar to keep the balance!
-If You want to make a sauce to eat with potatoes, eggs and fish, use less milk (and add some chopped onions when flour).
+This is a soup my mother cooked every summer when I was a child.
+I usually serve cooked eggs with this; the taste of this soup is much like spinach soup.
+Yes, you need a tiny bit of sugar to keep the balance!
+If you want to make a sauce to eat with potatoes, eggs and fish, use less milk (and add some chopped onions when flour).
 That is also delicious; I ate, and eat, that every summer, too.

 3 spoonfuls of butter

 1 dl flour

 Prepare the nettles.
 All the parts of young nettle that are above the ground are edible.
 If nettle is older, do not use the hard stalks (when your nettle bush grows too high and old, cut them all and wait a few weeks: you'll get youngsters again!).
 Melt butter and cook flour in it at least 1 minute.
 Add liquid little by little and nettles too.
 Spice it.
 Let boil some time.